adelevie/WCL-Courses/README.md

 4. The effect of the use upon the potential market for, or value of, the copyrighted work
 ```

 The reproduction of data in this repository is not of commercial nature and will be used for research.
-Such research will may potentially serve as the basis for commentary on WCL.
+Such research may potentially serve as the basis for commentary on WCL.